 We completely understand your desire to take advantage of lower rates.
 Unfortunately, the Fed’s interest rate isn’t the only factor in how our interest rates are set.
 We are committed to offering you the most competitive rates we can find and to offering you the best rate possible based on the market conditions.
 We appreciate this is a time of uncertainty and we are doing our absolute best to provide as much information and support as we can as quickly as possible.

-The White House recently announced plans to freeze interest payments on student loans, what is Earnest doing?
+In March, the White House recently announced plans to freeze interest payments on student loans, what is Earnest doing?

 This announcement is in regards to federally-owned student loans.
 Earnest loans are not subject to this proposed policy change.
 While we’re not part of this policy change, we’ve created options for those experiencing financial hardship.
 Please take a look at the first question mentioned above on reaching out to us to learn more about your options.